 - MX (Mail Exchanger) records: This tells other mail servers where to route emails for your domain.
 Even if you’re sending an email and not receiving it, many recipient mail servers still conduct this check to determine if the sending domain is legitimate.

 - A (Address) and AAAA (IPv6 Address) records: The A record maps a domain map to an IPv4 address, and an AAAA record to an IPv6 address.
 It’s an additional anti-spam measure that recipient mail servers do to protect their users by confirming that the domain actually exists.
+Microsoft’s documentation on required DNS records for email delivery walks through how MX, A, and supporting records work together for a sending domain.

 - Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM): These are both crucial records for email authentication.
 They don’t directly cause the SMTP Error 450 4.1.8 “domain not found” issue, but they still play a crucial role in verifying your legitimacy and trustworthiness.